January 23, 2012 | Mark Paradies

 Is there a better approach?

-How about honest recognition of mistakes big and small?
-Once the mistake is recognized, management could require a thorough, effective, advanced root cause analysis of any problem that could result in a significant impact on plant safety, personnel safety, radiation exposure, environmental performance, or plant performance.
-Management could then insist upon the development and implementation of effective (SMARTER) corrective actions.
-Part of those corrective actions could include effective communications about what happened and why it happened (the real root causes) to all employees impacted by the issue or the corrective actions.
+How about honest recognition of mistakes, big and small?
+Once the mistake is recognized, management could require a thorough, effective, advanced root cause analysis of any problem that could significantly impact plant safety, personnel safety, radiation exposure, environmental performance, or plant performance.
+Management could then insist on developing and implementing effective (SMARTER) corrective actions.
+Some of those corrective actions could include effective communication about what happened and why it happened (the real root causes) to all employees impacted by the issue or the corrective actions.

 Management needs to stop being REACTIVE by being PROACTIVE.

-Management needs to shift from reactive root cause analysis to advanced PROACTIVE root cause analysis and stop problems before incidents happen.
+Management must shift from reactive root cause analysis to advanced PROACTIVE root cause analysis and stop problems before incidents happen.
 (We teach how to do this in our 5-Day TapRooT® Course.)

-Show stand downs haven’t resulted in improved performance in the Nuclear Navy or the nuclear power industry (as evidenced by the fact that they are repeated over and over again), and the NRC should not accept them as effective management action.
-Rather, knee-jerk use of a stand down should be seen as a sign of weak management.
-Management that does not know how to improve human performance.
+Show standdowns haven’t improved performance in the Nuclear Navy or the nuclear power industry (as evidenced by their repeated use), and the NRC should not accept them as effective management action.
+Rather, knee-jerk use of a standdown should be seen as a sign of weak management—management that does not know how to improve human performance.

 Avoid this scenario at your facility.
-Make sure that your management understands how to use advanced root cause analysis both reactively and proactively.
+Ensure that your management understands how to use advanced root cause analysis reactively and proactively.
 Get your advanced root cause analysis program effectively implemented and then continue to improve it every year.
-And this advice is not just for nuclear utilities.
-Rather, it applies to every industry where mistakes may cause major accidents – oil, refining, chemical plants, aviation, railroads, shipping, pipelines, pharmaceutical manufacturers, mining, hospitals, …
+This advice is not just for nuclear utilities.
+Rather, it applies to every industry where mistakes may cause major accidents—oil, refining, chemical plants, aviation, railroads, shipping, pipelines, pharmaceutical manufacturers, mining, hospitals, etc.

 Where can you learn best practices to improve root cause analysis and human performance?
-At the Global TapRoot® Summit.
-Don’t wait.
-Get registered today.
+At the Global TapRooT® Summit.
+Don’t wait—register today.

 Categories